fpapado/elm-flickr-gallery/README.md

 # Elm Gallery for Flickr
-This project was created to demonstrate Elm Tasks and their relation to the revamped elm-lang/http library in 0.18.
+This project was initially created to demonstrate Elm Tasks and their relation to the revamped elm-lang/http library in 0.18.

+After that, it is being modified to serve as an example of:
+  - [ ] RemoteData modelling
+  - [ ] Error messages
+  - [ ] Quick grid layout, with fallback
+See todo.md for more :)

 The application tries to find a user's id by their username, and then gets all their photos.